Back

 What Can Autopilot Manage?

-For starters, administrators can automatically add devices to ADD or Active Directory via Hybrid Azure AD join.
+Windows Autopilot enables administrators to manage a few functions within the ecosystem with a new approach.
+For starters, administrators can automatically add devices to Microsoft Entra ID Joined or Active Directory via Hybrid Entra Joined.
 Additionally, it becomes easier to auto-enroll devices into MDM services, including Microsoft Intune.
-Note, however, that this function requires that the user have an Azure AD Premium subscription for configuration.
-Further, administrators can create and auto-assign the different devices within their ecosystem subject to the device’s profile.
-Finally, it becomes relatively straightforward to customize OOBE content specific to the user’s organization.
+Note, however, that this function requires that the user have an Entra ID Premium subscription for configuration.

 How to Deploy Autopilot